jeremyBanks/you-can/src/turn_off_the_borrow_checker.md

 to.
 [Rust's references][REF] aren't pointers, and the compiler is free to decimate code that tries to use references as though they are.
 If you need raw pointer behaviour in Rust, don't use this, use
-[Rust's actual raw pointers][PTR], which don't make the same aliasing guarauntees to the compiler.
+[Rust's actual raw pointers][PTR], which don't make the same aliasing guarantees to the compiler.
 However, if you would like to pretend the borrow checker doesn't exist **for educational purposes and never in production code**, this macro that will suppress many (though not all) borrow checker errors in the code it's applied to.

 This shouldn't break any otherwise-valid code; the borrow checker doesn't affect compilation output, only verify input validity.
 However, it will allow unsound